AI Workflows — Overview

 |---|---|

-This is real productivity — AI doesn’t need you to copy/paste URLs or manually upload assets one by one.
+This is real productivity — you no longer copy/paste URLs or upload assets one at a time.

 | Mode | Transport | Authentication | Best for |